Nordix/sles-ironic-python-agent-builder/README.md

   listen for raw data from stdin and write compressed data to stdout.
 Command can be with arguments.
 - Configures rescue mode if `DIB_IPA_ENABLE_RESCUE` is not set to `false`.
+- Removes build depedencies (like gcc) in the end and heavily optimizes the image size by removing software that is not used by IPA, such as Perl, pip, package managers, SSH, dracut and a lot more.
+- Installation of SSH can be controlled with `DIB_IPA_INSTALL_SSH` which is false by default.
+- Installation of useful debugging utilities like ping, dmesg, and vim can be controlled with `DIB_IPA_INSTALL_DEBUG_TOOLS` which is false by default.

 **note**
    Using the ram disk will require at least 1.5GB of RAM